 In fact, further studies now identify six areas of business performance which have a direct link with psychological safety these are:

+Right now organisations are increasingly seeking ways of improving psychological safety for high performance and wellbeing.
 Accessing the assessment tools to measure psychological safety, aligned with business KPIs, is a powerful proposition for any organisation wishing to invest in the wellbeing of its employees whilst continuing to deliver sustainable business performance.

 As the UK representative we are delighted to add this powerful tool to our leadership and psychological safety practice.
-Case studies across different geographies are evidencing the findings and research already undertaken by Edmonson, Google and Gallup.
+Case studies across different geographies are evidencing the findings and research already undertaken by Edmondson, Google and Gallup.

 We would love share this with you.
 If you would like to know more you can view the short animated presentation below, download this short summary or contact email@example.com to discuss in more detail.